thegetty/lod-gateway/README.md

 LOCAL_THESAURUS_URL=        # This entry is required if APPLICATION_NAMESPACE=local/thesaurus.
                             # It is the URL to the CSV file containing Local Thesaurus data

+SUBADDRESSING=
+                            # True or False (default).
+This enables the subaddressing check for identifiers
+                            # that may be within other resources.

 ```

 Using VS Code, it is possible to develop inside the container with full debugging and intellisence capabilities.
 Port `5001` is opened for remote debugging of the Flask application.
 For details see: https://code.visualstudio.com/docs/remote/containers